These no-bake peanut butter bars are such a delicious treat! So easy to make, & they taste just like a Reese’s, but better because they’re homemade.

 These scrummy bars consist of 2 layers: the peanut butter base and the chocolate peanut butter topping.

-And the topping is smooth, creamy chocolate, blended with just a little bit more peanut butter.
+The topping is smooth, creamy chocolate blended with just a little more peanut butter.

 They make a perfect dessert or mid-afternoon treat!